-16. Regarding written documentation, when perusing the case file, the Tribunal finds that it needs to understand the case better before deciding whether all relevant materials have been submitted.
-The parties are also instructed to indicate what, if any, further documentation they wish to produce and, if possible, submit the relevant material(s).
+13. Regarding written documentation, when perusing the case file, the Tribunal finds that it needs to understand the case better before deciding whether all relevant materials have been submitted.
+The parties are also instructed to indicate what further documentation, if any, they wish to produce and, if possible, submit the relevant material(s).

-17. As for oral evidence, the Tribunal notes that arts.
-16.1 and 2 of the Rules of Procedure provide that "[t]he judge hearing a case may hold oral hearings" and that "[a] hearing shall normally be held following an appeal against an administrative decision imposing a disciplinary measure".
-It therefore follows that it is for the assigned judge to a case to determine whether a hearing is necessary and that in a disciplinary case like the present one, this shall normally be done.
+14. As for oral evidence, the Tribunal notes that arts.
+16.1 and 16.2 of the Rules of Procedure provide that "[t]he judge hearing a case may hold oral hearings" and that "[a] hearing shall normally be held following an appeal against an administrative decision imposing a disciplinary measure".
+It therefore follows that it is for the judge to whom a case is assigned to determine whether a hearing is necessary and that in a disciplinary case like the present one, this shall normally be done.

-18. If no oral evidence needs to be produced, the Tribunal will accordingly request each of the parties to indicate whether they find that an oral hearing is necessary and indicate the purported objective thereof (see, also Nadasan 2019-UNAT-918, para.
+15. If no oral evidence needs to be produced, the Tribunal will accordingly request each of the parties to indicate whether they find that an oral hearing is necessary and indicate the purported objective thereof (see, also Nadasan 2019-UNAT-918, para.
 39, as affirmed in Ganbold 2019-UNAT-976, para.
 28).
-This could, for instance, be for the parties to present their legal contentions directly to the assigned Judge, although it is noted that the parties would, in any case, also need to file written closing statements summarizing all their submissions.
+This could, for instance, be for the parties to present their legal contentions directly to the Judge, although it is noted that the parties would, in any case, also need to file written closing statements summarizing all their submissions.

-19. In light of the above,
+16. In light of the above,